 Once upon a time, Spain was really fond of expanding its borders.
-Over the centuries, the Spanish traveled the world and found themselves establishing colonies in the Americas, Africa, and the Caribbean.
+Over the centuries, the Spanish travelled the world and found themselves establishing colonies in the Americas, Africa, and the Caribbean.

 So where is Spanish spoken?
 There are 20 Spanish-speaking countries, and they include: Mexico, Colombia, Argentina, Venezuela, Peru, Chile, Ecuador, Cuba, Dominican Republic, Guatemala, and Costa Rica.
 If you’re not familiar with these countries, have a quick look on Google.
 You’ll soon be wanting to pay for your flights.

 Put simply, there are so many beautiful places that speak Spanish.
 In addition to their breathtaking scenery, many of them seem to be tiny versions of paradise for anyone wanting to get away.

 You don’t get this kind of experience with your online Spanish classes and nor will you ever really learn to speak conversational Spanish just by studying Spanish vocabulary and verb conjugation.

 The time might be right to visit Machu Picchu in Peru, Lake Titicaca in Bolivia, the glaciers in the South and the Atacama desert in the North of Chile, and the Amazon rain forest in Ecuador or Colombia.
-Let’s not forget famous cities like Buenos Aires or Lima, either.
-Both Central and South America are bewitching places that are home to cuisine that you just have to try!
+Let’s not forget famous cities like Buenos Aires and Lima, either.
+Both Central and South America are enchanting places that are home to different and distinct cuisines that you just have to try!

 If you want to discover these countries, not speaking Spanish is going to make things difficult.
 There are loads of benefits of learning Spanish, but one of the best is the wide range of places that you can travel to as a result.

 Of course, there are plenty of Spanish-speaking communities outside of these countries, too.
-Right here in the US as well as in places like France and Australia.
+In some of the biggest cities around the world you will find Spanish speaking communities.
 No matter where your travels take you, you’ll probably find a native speaker that you can learn Spanish with.